devNavraj/Dice-Face-Value-Detection-and-Counting/README.md

 - To find the boundaries, I used Canny Edge Detection Algorithm
 - Found contours of the prepared image.
 - Created a Region of Interest using the contours area.
-- Applied Blob Detector to find keypoints and find the face value of dice (There will never be a perfect dot.
+- Applied Blob Detector to find keypoints and find the face value of dice.
+(There will never be a perfect dot.
 So, I defined minimum inertia 0.5.)

 I have implemented my code in both interactive python notebook i.e ipynb file and python file.